remiscarlet/mmd-foo/projects/Remilia_Addiction/README.md

 - Airhorns need more impact.
 Camera doesn't focus on the impact point (is transitioning)
 - chorus in general needs to be less claustrophobic - Need contrast with the busiest section - B section.
 - The fast camera movement sections should center Remi more.
 Too much jerking around <<<===
+- Sakuya leaning too far to left in thumbnail
+- Too much space on right side compared to left in thumbnail

 ## MME/Ideas
 - This is gonna be a pain but I think I can try to hack a shin-esque flan model together with pmxe (Or just sakuya...)